tehnorm/shadow/README.md

 node localhost.js

-Once the tunnel is connected traffic from your <remote host>:7777 will be proxied to your localhost web server.
+Once the tunnel is connected traffic from your REMOTEHOST:7777 will be proxied to your localhost web server.